 Your best bet to avoid keyword stuffing is to ironically stop worrying about keywords and keyword density altogether.
 Instead, focus on matching your content to the user intent for better results.

 Is it possible to rank a page without using keywords?

 Inevitably, your page will rank for certain keywords over time on its own.
 However, you can rank a page without using keywords in the traditional sense by targeting topic clusters instead of keywords.

 What are irrelevant keywords?

 According to Google, “irrelevant keywords” are keywords that are used without adding substantial value or substance to them.

 If you have to check if you're keyword stuffing, you're probably using keywords wrong.
 Keywords are guides for creating quality content, not an SEO metric.
 Nonetheless, you can use this free online tool for measuring keyword density.

 What is the optimal keyword density?

-While many will say the optimal keyword density is around 2%, there is no sweet spot, as keyword density isn't a ranking factor.
+While many will say the optimal keyword density is around 2%, there is no sweet spot, as the keyword density isn't a ranking factor.